Child dies after ingesting enough fentanyl to kill 10 adults; parents charged - NewsBreak

 Child dies after ingesting enough fentanyl to kill 10 adults; parents charged

-Officials with the Brighton Police Department said they were called to a home in early January when Alonzo Ray Montoya, 31, and Nicole Danielle Casias, 30, reportedly found their child not breathing and unresponsive.Woman chases gas station clerk with gasoline and matches, lights clerk on fire
+Officials with the Brighton Police Department said they were called to a home in early January when Alonzo Ray Montoya, 31, and Nicole Danielle Casias, 30, reportedly found their child not breathing and unresponsive.Man pleads guilty to distributing more than 56 grams of fentanyl in Petersburg

 Several local agencies, including fire, EMS and police officials, attempted to perform life-saving measures to save the toddler.
 She was ultimately pronounced dead.

 Detectives from BPD and the North Metro Drug Task Force began an investigation into her death in January.
-It was determined that her death was caused by fentanyl ingestion.WATCH: Strong winds, heavy rains shake the New Orleans one week after tornados swept across the area
+It was determined that her death was caused by fentanyl ingestion.Virginia jail officer arrested after bringing drugs inside Riverside Regional Jail

 Earlier this week, the 17th Judicial District Attorney’s Office in Colorado announced that felony charges had been filed against Montoya and Casias: child abuse resulting in death, and distribution of a controlled substance — schedule I or II.